tumaer/SciML/_sources/lecture/gp.md

 p(y|x) = \int p(y | h, x) p(h|x) dh,
 $$ (gp_y_conditional)

 i.e. the posterior pdf is defined by the marginalization of $p(y, h| x)$ over the latent variable $h$.
 For the computation of $p(y|x)$ we follow previous computations with adjustments of the notation where appropriate.
-We define the joint random variale $z$ as
+We define the joint random variable $z$ as

 $$
 z = \left[\begin{matrix}